Alaska Small Business Development Center

 On March 11, 2021, President Biden signed The American Rescue Plan Act (ARPA), which reauthorized and funded the State Small Business Credit Initiative (SSBCI).
 The new version of the SSBCI program provides a combined $10 billion to states, the District of Columbia, territories, and Tribal governments to empower small businesses to access capital needed to invest in job-creating opportunities as the country emerges from the pandemic.

-SSBCI provides states and tribal entities with funding for:
+The SSBCI program provides states and tribal entities with funding for:

 1. Credit and investment programs for existing small businesses and start-ups